varnish/vagent2/README.rst

 BUGS
 ====

+Trying to "use" the boot VCL will regularly cause a "VCL deployed OK but not persisted".
+This is because the agent can only persist VCL if the VCL was stored through the agent - the boot vcl was not stored through the agent so there is no matching auto-generated VCL for it on disk.
+Workaround: Don't re-use the boot VCL.

 The ``vlog`` module is limited.
 First of all, the limit it provides only works on unfiltered commands, and it's disregarded for tags.
 Secondly, the limit is a "head"-type limit now.
 It will give you the FIRST log entries, not the last matching.
 Additionally it only lists the content of the shmlog from the beginning of the file running up to the "here"-marker.
 If ``varnishd`` just wrapped around you will get minimal amount of feedback, while you'll get a truckload of feedback if you query the module right before ``varnishd`` wraps around.

 Oh, and also, you may want to add some firewall rules.
 In case you didn't notice, there is currently 0 authorization of requests.